England v Chile, Rugby World Cup 2023: when is it and how to watch on TV

 The match will take place in Lille and will be the first of the tournament in which Owen Farrell is eligible to play, following the end of his four-game suspension for a high tackle on Wales’s Taine Basham.

-England enjoyed a triumphant success over Argentina in their World Cup opener and then ‘won ugly’ against Japan in Nice on Sunday.
+England enjoyed a triumphant success over Argentina in their World Cup opener and then ‘won ugly’ against Japan.
 Their final match will be against Samoa, also in Lille, on October 7.

 When is it?